 Will My College Students' Living Situation Raise a Red Flag?

-Lack of full disclosure to the insurance company can put the entire policy in jeopardy of being rescinded and no coverage in effect.
-Being honest with your agent is actually part of the contract you are signing with the insurance company.
-Your agent is here to explain the options and coverage that will fit your unique situation.
+Full disclosure to your insurance company is essential.
+Lack of disclosure can put your entire policy at risk of being rescinded.
+Being honest with your agent is a contractual obligation.
+Your agent is available to explain the options and coverage that will fit your unique situation.

 What's the Difference Between "Under-Insured" and "Uninsured"?